|City:||Auckland, New Zealand|

 Most of the above pictures were taken by Mike Tucker and David Austin, the last of which was taken during Hammer To Fall, which Freddie introduced as, "One for all you heavy metal fans to have a good jerk-off to."

 Tony Hadley joined Queen for Jailhouse Rock (as seen in the second picture above).
 Roger Taylor recalled Tony didn't remember a single word of the song.
 He apparently ended up singing Tutti Frutti instead.
 He fondly recalled the day in a 2006 interview.
+Here's a pro pic taken during this song.

 Here are two posters for the show, the second of which indicates the show wasn't yet sold out on the day of: 1 2